 Benefits and Risks of SMR Development in West Virginia

-Despite unique workplace hazards, employment in nuclear power is safer (based on deaths and air pollution) than in fossil fuel industries.
+Despite unique workplace hazards, employment in nuclear power has been found to be safer (based on deaths and air pollution) than in fossil fuel industries.

 Nuclear Policies in West Virginia and Neighboring States